Liability insurance in Germany: you should know before picking one.

-Both are very essential and you will learn here what to pay attention to when picking a liability insurance Germany.
+Both are very essential and you will learn here what to pay attention to pick the right liability insurance Germany for you.

-(You will also learn what happened to me on that night at the end of the post *suspense music starts*)
+(You will also learn what happened to me on that night at the end of the post *suspenseful music starts*)

 Haftpflichtversicherung.
 That’s the (long) word you are looking for.